-- Definition of "accredited investor" to exclude the value of a person's primary residence for purposes of determining whether the person qualifies as an "accredited investor" on the basis of having a net worth in excess of \$1 million.
-(Previously, the standard required a minimum net worth of more than \$1,000,000, but permitted the primary residence to be included in calculating the net worth) - Indebtedness that is secured by the person's primary residence, up to the estimated fair market value of the primary residence at the time of the sale of securities, shall not be included as a liability (except that if the amount of such indebtedness outstanding at the time of the sale of securities exceeds the amount outstanding 60 days before such time, other than as a result of the acquisition of the primary residence, the amount 35 of such excess shall be included as a liability). - Indebtedness that is secured by the person's primary residence in excess of the estimated fair market value of the primary residence at the time of the sale of securities shall be included as a liability.
+- Definition of "accredited investor" to exclude the value of a person's primary residence34 for purposes of determining whether the person qualifies as an "accredited investor" on the basis of having a net worth in excess of \$1 million.
+(Previously, the standard required a minimum net worth of more than \$1,000,000, but permitted the primary residence to be included in calculating the net worth) - Indebtedness that is secured by the person's primary residence, up to the estimated fair market value of the primary residence at the time of the sale of securities, shall not be included as a liability (except that if the amount of such indebtedness outstanding at the time of the sale of securities exceeds the amount outstanding 60 days before such time, other than as a result of the acquisition of the primary residence, the amount35 of such excess shall be included as a liability).